KBA-Learning/KBA_CHF_NPCI_B7/ProjectGuidelines/README.md

 # Project Guidelines

-- Select a use case, where applying distributed ledger is relevant.
+- Select a use case where applying a distributed ledger is relevant.
 - Create a simple pitch deck showing the details and workflow of your project.
 - Create a working demo.

 Your final project contents should have:

 1. **The application built using Hyperledger Fabric**: This is the coding part of your project.
-The code must be clearly commented.
-And it should have:
+The code must be clearly commented on.
+It should have:
 - Network Setup
 - Chaincode
 - The project should implement chaincode features like PDC  and Rich queries (including functions to get history, list of assets, range query, pagination query etc).